High Cholesterol (Hypercholesterolemia)

 Follow these guidelines when caring for yourself at home:

-• Aim for 40 minutes of physical activity 3 to 4 times a week.
-It should be moderate to vigorous.
+Aim for at least 150 minutes of moderate-intensity physical activity each week.
+This can be broken into 30-minute sessions, 5 days a week.
 Pick activities you enjoy.
 Walking is a good choice if you want to lose weight.
 If you have diabetes, high blood pressure, or heart disease, ask your provider what activities they advise.

 Follow-up care